Click to enter complete search

 Miami, USA

-Nicknamed the ‘Crown of Miami’ because of its shape, the building provides a dynamic addition to the port and is home to Royal Carribean’s Oasis class vessels, the world’s largest cruise ship with space for over 5,400 passengers.
+The $100m new terminal for Royal Caribbean creates an unmistakable landmark at the gateway to Miami, the cruise capital of the world.
+Nicknamed the ‘Crown of Miami’ because of its shape, the building provides a dynamic addition to the port.
+It is home to the Royal Caribbean’s Oasis Class vessels, some of the world’s largest cruise ships with space for over 5,400 passengers.

 “Our aim was to create an iconic destination and arrival experience for passengers, which provides a great experience from curbside to ship in an innovative and modern cruise terminal.”

-Jon Geaney, Design Director
+Jon Geaney, Practice Principal

 “Our aim was to create an iconic destination and arrival experience for passengers, which provides a great experience from curbside to ship in an innovative and modern cruise terminal.”

-Jon Geaney, Design Director
+Jon Geaney, Practice Principal

 Get in touch

-With studios around the world and a broad range of expertise across multiple sectors, we are well placed to help our clients to bring their visions to life.
-Click below for more information and contact details for our studios in the Americas, APAC, EMEA and the UK.
+With studios around the world and a broad range of expertise across multiple sectors, we can help you bring your vision to life.
+Click below for our contact details in the Americas, APAC, EMEA and the UK.

 Contact us